charumotiramani/Structure/README.md

 # Structure

-A structure is a keyword that creates user-defined data types in C/C++.
-A structure creates a data type that can be used to group items of possibly different types into a single type.
-We can use this data type to store data of different attributes of different data types.
+A structure is a keyword that creates user-defined data types in C/C++.A structure creates a data type that can be used to group items of possibly different types into a single type.We can use this data type to store data of different attributes of different data types.

 **‘struct’ keyword is used to create a structure.**